kimothokamau/kimothokamaublog/content/blog/trading-futures/index.md

 ### The opportunity

-For example, you can buy the Dec 25th futures now, ensure you have a low liquidation price (under $5,500) this is around 2.5-3x leverage.
+For example, in a market that is trending up like what we will see after halving,  you can buy the Dec 25th futures now, ensure you have a low liquidation price (under $5,500) this is around 2.5-3x leverage.
 Then keep this position open, as bitcoin price increases, buy more futures contract, you can add soem bitcoins every month and increase your position size.
 Then sometimes in November you can sell the contracts.

 If for instance bitcoin has increased by 100% i.e from $9,000 to $18,000, then you will have made 300% in peofits, because the leverage is multiplied by the % increase in the underlying asset (BTC)

+When the market is trending downwards, you can sell futures at current price ,then buy them back much later on when the bitcoin price is lower.

 ### Choosing an exchange